StefanoUsanza-Reg/MYSQL_test/README.md

 <i>(SCENARIO 2:)</i>

-<b>GIVEN</b> Una richiesta di acquisto di 12X monitor fatta il 3 novembre, priority Economic
+<b>GIVEN</b> An order of 12 Philips monitor 17” made on November 3, priority Economic

 <b>WHEN</b> Supplier 1 has 8pcs in stock at 120€ each, and offers 5% discount for purchases of minimum 1000€.
 Min. days to ship order is 5